trohit/ik/systemdesign/README.md

 - assume 100k secs / day
 - when users grow use srlc - sharding / replication / load balancing / caching
   - for sharding, propose consistent hashing for almost all probs
+  - for replication, consider workload nature and read-write replicas

 # PEDALS